Spindox/ansible-playground/README.md

 ## Running it

-Running this playground is a piece of cake, all you have to do is download the [docker-compose](https://github.com/Spindox/ansible-playground/releases/download/v1.0/docker-compose.yml) to a folder and then navigate to the folder and run
+Running this playground is a piece of cake, all you have to do is download the [docker-compose.yaml](https://github.com/Spindox/ansible-playground/releases/download/v1.0/docker-compose.yml) file to a folder and then navigate to the folder and run

 ```bash
 docker-compose up